krishnakalisarkar/Be_Heart_Smart/README.md

 ## Database:

-* A SQL database is created namely "Be_Heart_Smart" and the raw data is inserted in that database.
+* A PostgreSQL database is created namely "Be_Heart_Smart" and the raw data is inserted in that database.
 * A SQL query is generated to create the table:

 CREATE TABLE cardio_info (\